Hugh Lloyd-Jones: Career

-Lloyd-Jones took a first degree in Greats in 1948 and gained several University prizes.
-For a while he was a Fellow of Jesus College, Cambridge, and while there met his first wife, Frances Hedley, a Classics student at Newnham College, whom he married in 1953.
+Lloyd-Jones took a first degree in Greats in 1948 and gained several university prizes.
+For a while he was a Fellow of Jesus College, Cambridge, and while there met his first wife, Frances Hedley, a classics student at Newnham College, whom he married in 1953.
 The couple had two sons and a daughter and were divorced in 1981.
-In 1951 Lloyd-Jones returned to Oxford where he became the first holder of the E. P. Warren Praelectorship at Corpus.
+In 1951 Lloyd-Jones returned to Oxford where he became the first holder of the E. P. Warren Praelectorship at Corpus Christi College.

-Lloyd-Jones supervised many distinguished D. Phil. students, including Martin Litchfield West.
+Lloyd-Jones supervised a number of distinguished doctoral students, including Colin Austin, Annette Harder, Martin Litchfield West, and Stephanie West.
 In his inaugural address as Regius Professor in 1961 he called for a reduction in the emphasis laid on composition taught to undergraduates and suggested that Honour Moderations might have to be reformed to encompass studies taken from ancient philosophy and history as well as the traditional literature and language.

 He contributed editions of Menander's Dyscolus (1960) and of Sophocles (1990, together with Nigel Wilson) to the Oxford Classical Texts, and editions and translations of the Aeschylean fragments (1960) and of Sophocles (2000) to the Loeb Classical Library.

 Lloyd-Jones was elected a Fellow of the British Academy in 1966 and was a member of five foreign academies, holding honorary doctorates from the universities of Chicago, Tel Aviv, Göttingen and Thessaloniki.
 He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.
 His retirement from the Regius Chair in 1989, after twenty-nine years, was marked by a knighthood.

 He married his second wife Mary R. Lefkowitz, Professor Emerita of Classical Studies at Wellesley College in Massachusetts, in 1982, and spent his last 27 years at their home in Wellesley.